 However, almost every lending institution follows its set parameters to decide whether or not to approve a loan to an applicant.
 Nonetheless, a few criteria remain more or less same across all lenders.

-- Quality and reputation of institute from where the student wants to pursue the chosen course
+- Quality and reputation of the institute from where the student wants to pursue the chosen course

-- Ability of student to get job after course completion
+- Probability of student getting a job after course completion

 - Credit history of co-applicants

 Things to know While Applying for an Education Loan:

 - Recognition of courses: The lenders will typically check whether or not the college you want to apply with has a due government recognition.
 If you are applying to a college that ranks higher, you stand the best chance to get the student loan sanctioned.

 - Loan Financing: You can expect banks and NBFCs to sanction education loans worth Rs 15 lacs for courses in India and Rs 30 lacs for overseas education.
 However, if the amount of the loan exceeds Rs 4 lakh, they may ask for collateral security.